joernalraun/display-shield/README.md

 ## Arcade shield for the Calliope mini

-Display-shield can be usen with the GameKit
+Display-shield can be used with the GameKit

 ## Simulator support